crate/cratedb-toolkit/doc/install.md

 ## Container

 Alternatively, use a container image from GHCR.
 Use `ghcr.io/crate/cratedb-toolkit` for the default toolset.
-To use the "ingest" image (which includes the `io-ingestr` extras and the ingestr-based I/O adapters), use `ghcr.io/crate/cratedb-toolkit-ingest`.
+To use the "ingest" image (which includes the `io-ingest` extras and the ingestr-based I/O adapters), use `ghcr.io/crate/cratedb-toolkit-ingest`.
 The default image does not include these extras or drivers.